 Melanomas usually appear as firm, black lumps under the skin.
 They’re most commonly found around the tail, under the mane, and in the genital area.

 Initially, they might not cause any discomfort or issues for the horse.
-However, as they grow, they can interfere with the horse’s comfort and function.
+However, they can interfere with the horse’s comfort and function as they grow.

 Prevention